nuwber/rabbitevents/README.md

 New serializers are prepended to the registry, so they can override default behavior if they claim the payload.

-## Extensions<a name="extensions"></a>
+## Extensions & Ecosystem<a name="extensions"></a>

+- [Redis Streams Transport](https://github.com/rabbitevents/redis-transport) - Redis Streams transport driver for RabbitEvents.
+- [Symfony Bundle](https://github.com/rabbitevents/symfony-bundle) - Official Symfony integration bundle for RabbitEvents.
-- [Protobuf Support](https://github.com/rabbitevents/protobuf) - Provides official Google Protobuf serialization support.
+- [Protobuf Support](https://github.com/rabbitevents/protobuf) - Official Google Protobuf serialization support for RabbitEvents.
 Required for using Protobuf messages.

 ## Speeding up RabbitEvents<a name="speeding-up-rabbitevents"></a>
 To enhance the performance of RabbitEvents, consider installing the `php-amqp` extension along with the `enqueue/amqp-ext` package.